 Die Siedler von Catan / Settlers of Catan or Catan

 Released in 1995 by Klaus Teuber, Catan has become a worldwide phenomenon!
-There are competitions all over the globe, and enough expansion sets to fill your shelves.
-But all you need to know is that while it is a bit more complex than most Traditional Games, but the basics can be taught fairly easily.
-Players build settlements, roads and cities with resources they gain from dice rolls.
+There are competitions all over the globe and enough expansion sets to fill your shelves.
+But all you need to know is that while it is a bit more complex than most Traditional Games, the basics can be taught fairly easily.
+Players build settlements, roads, and cities with resources gained from dice rolls.
 And they are worth points.
 Resources come from building settlements on new territory.
 Other players can block you.
 If you can learn chess, you can play Catan.

 Watch it played